NuLLFiX/Pixel-Share/README.md

 Documentation
 -------------
-For more information on how to use GeSHi, please consult my [webpage](https://nullfix.com/pixel).
+For more information on how to use Pixel Share, please consult my [webpage](https://nullfix.com/pixel).

 License
 -------